The Sections panel displays with a click on the corresponding button at the top of the Control Board

 The Sections panel is divided up into 2 different boxes.
 The top box lists the sections in the active document:

-As you navigate through the document window with the keyboard or mouse and go through the various document sections, the current section number is automatically highlighted in that Sections box.
+As you navigate through the document window with the keyboard or mouse, the current document section is automatically highlighted in that Sections box.

 To bring a section into view in the document window, you can double-click the section name in the Sections box.